1Yr·

 https://app.getquin.com/activity/OpanTqOJoV

-[7] 3x Leveraged Rotating Strategy by @meta (currently but gone under the bitcoin maxes). https://app.getquin.com/activity/YWrjxizhqG
+[7] 3x Leveraged Rotating Strategy from @meta (but currently gone under the Bitcoin Maxis) https://app.getquin.com/activity/YWrjxizhqG

 [8] https://app.getquin.com/activity/NhIGEJGCTA